CSA Practise Tools

 - There’s a DVD out by the RCGP called: A guide to the Clinical Skills Assessment (CSA).
 For all doctors teaching or preparing for the new Clinical Skills Assessment (CSA) of the MRCGP.
 It costs around £20.
 Go to their website to purchase it: www.rcgp.org.acatalog

-- Practice CSA scenarios: there are many books around (look at our bookshop on our homepage) and many freely available on the web.
+- Practice CSA scenarios: there are many books around (look at our Amazon link above) and many freely available on the web.
 There’s loads of Practice CSA Scenarios from the Pennine Scheme (click here).

 These are the 3 areas you will be tested on: